 In Ecuador, many restaurant bills already include a 10% "servicio".
 Extra tipping is optional, and around 10% is only typical when that service charge is not already included.

-In El Salvador, tipping is modest compared with some countries: many restaurant bills already include a 10% service charge, so people often add extra cash only for very good service when nothing was added to the check.
+In El Salvador, tipping is modest.
+Many restaurant bills already include a 10% service charge, so people often add extra cash only for very good service when nothing was added to the check.

 Tipping is appreciated in Ethiopia, especially in cities and tourist areas.
 Around 10% is common in restaurants, while taxis and casual cafes usually just round up or leave a small cash tip.